NoRulesJustFeels/Open-Launcher-for-GTV/README.md

 <li>How do I go back to the default home launcher app? - Settings/Applications/Manage Applications/Open Launcher for GTV/Clear defaults</li>
 <li>How do I uninstall the Open Launcher? - Settings//Applications/Manage Applications/Open Launcher for GTV/Uninstall.</li>
 <li>Why doesn't all the menu options show for the Recent Apps row? - The Recent Apps row cannot be edited.
 The recent apps are tracked by the system.
 Move to another row to see all of the available menu options.</li>
+<li>When I press the Home button the Open Launcher does not show. - You need to clear the existing default launcher: Settings/Applications/Manage Applications/Home/Clear defaults</li>
 </ul>
 </p>